chriswayg/tor-server/README.md

 ### Run Tor relay with IPv6

+If your host supports IPv6, please enable it!
 The host system or VPS (for example Vultr) needs to have IPv6 activated.
 From your host server try to ping any IPv6 host: `ping6 -c 5 ipv6.google.com` Then find out your external IPv6 address:

 `dig +short -6 myip.opendns.com aaaa @resolver1.ipv6-sandbox.opendns.com`